 The benefit of connecting TV audio to Bluetooth Headphones is, you can watch your favorite show without annoying family members.
 For hardcore gamers, good performance headphones or Bluetooth speakers are a nice addition to their big screen TV for an amazing surround sound experience.
-For those who already invested on an expensive Bluetooth headset or Bluetooth speakers, for their smartphone or PC gaming, then RF based headset bases will not be helpful to connect to these devices.
+For those who already invested in an expensive Bluetooth headset or TV Bluetooth speakers, for their smartphone or PC gaming, then RF based headset bases will not be helpful to connect to these devices.
 Keep in mind, Bluetooth headphones are prone to lip-sync delay, make sure to select the low delay device.

-This is the guide to connect TV to Bluetooth Audio Headphone & Speakers and listed best TV to Bluetooth Receiver/Transmitter.
+This is the guide to connect TV to Bluetooth Audio Headphone & TV Speakers and listed best TV to Bluetooth Receiver/Transmitter.

 How to Connect Bluetooth Transmitter to TV?

 Well, there are at least four different types or audio ports on your TV back panel.
 As you see the audio ports below, you can see Analogue and digital audio ports for the TV to connect the TV audio to different devices.